stretchcloud/GraphRAG/README.md

 ### 5.1 Enhanced Query Processing and Retrieval

+The query processing and retrieval system implements a hybrid approach that combines the strengths of vector similarity search with graph traversal algorithms.
+When a query is received, it undergoes initial processing to extract key entities and concepts.
+The system then generates a vector embedding for the query using the same embedding model used for document chunks.

+The initial retrieval phase employs a dual-path strategy.
+The vector similarity path uses the embedded query to find the most relevant chunks through Neo4j's vector index, while the graph traversal path identifies relevant nodes through entity matching and relationship analysis.
+These two paths operate in parallel, providing complementary relevance signals that are later combined in the ranking phase.

+The system is particularly effective because it doesn't rely solely on semantic similarity.
+It considers document structure, entity relationships, and metadata in its retrieval process.
+This comprehensive approach helps ensure that retrieved content is not only semantically relevant but also contextually appropriate and properly scoped.

 The system implements a sophisticated multi-stage retrieval and re-ranking approach:

 #### 5.1.1 Initial Retrieval